ldsouza/ldsouza.github.io/_posts/2017-09-27-how-to-move-a-vm-to-a-different-virtual-network-in-azure.md

 ![Image]({{ site.url }}/images/blog/move-azure-vm-vnet/4.JPG)

-### 3) Backup the Virtual Machine
+### 3) Backup the Virtual Machine from the old network

 Once the configuration is complete, click Backup Now to begin the backup of the VM.
+You should recieve a popup alert in Azure once the backup is complete.

 ![Image]({{ site.url }}/images/blog/move-azure-vm-vnet/5.JPG)

-### 4) Set the DNS server of the Virtual network
+### 4) Restore the Virtual Machine to the new network

-After enabling Domain Services, two IP Addresses will be displayed under Domain Services.
-Note this down and add this as a DNS Server in the virtual network configuration under Networks.
+After Backup is complete, select the

 ![Image]({{ site.url }}/images/blog/setup-aad-domain-services/4.JPG)